Bangor Academy and Sixth Form College: School emblem

 The Gryphon is the official emblem of the school which was adopted from the Gransha Boys' High school emblem.
 The old Gransha motto was dropped, however.

 Staff

 Staffing comprises 91 teachers and 24 non-teaching staff.
 With the addition of supervisory, school meals, facilities management and cleaning staff the school employs 160 people.

-The pupil to teacher ratios for 2012-2013 was 16:6 calculated by the Department of Education for Northern Ireland.
+The pupil to teacher ratios for 2012–2013, calculated by the Department of Education for Northern Ireland, was 16:6.

 Status and awards

 The school has been recognised for its work through awards including the status of Specialist School in Humanities by the Department of Education, the International School Award by the British Council and both the Northern Ireland and National Training Awards by the Department of Employment and Learning.

 In 2011, it was recognised with the ICT Mark by Naace, the ICT Association, which confirmed the School's development work and achievement in ICT.
 This award was reconfirmed on the school in May 2014.

 The school has been recognised by the Chinese Institute as a hub for their Confucius Classroom promotion.